- An ovarian cyst is a fluid-filled sac that develops in or on the ovary and usually disappears after ovulation.

 An ovarian cyst usually doesn’t cause any problems, but occasionally it may cause the ovary to twist on its root.
 This is called “torsion”.
 Torsion blocks the blood from going to the ovary.
 If this were to happen, you would have severe abdominal pain and you might feel like throwing up or even feel like passing out.
 If you have any of these symptoms, you should see your HCP immediately or go to the closest hospital emergency room.

-Sometimes an ovarian cyst may not go away on its own and needs to be removed.
+Rarely an ovarian cyst may not go away on its own and needs to be removed.
 In this case, a surgeon would remove the cyst while leaving the rest of the ovary in place.
-Very rarely this type of cyst might be related to another problem, such as a benign tumor or very, very rarely cancer.
+Very rarely this type of persistent cyst might be related to another problem, such as a benign tumor or very, very rarely cancer.

 Can ovarian cysts be prevented?